 Comparison of Social and Non-Social Model

 The optimal weights matrix used to characterize friendships is the mutual friend percentage matrix.
 The spatial Durbin count model (social model) results for this matrix are shown in TABLE 2 along with results of a model where the social influences are not considered (non-social model).
-It should be noted that the dataset is not a representative sample of the population; however, the impacts of not considering social influences can still be seen in the results.
+It should be noted that the dataset is not a representative sample of the population; however, the impacts of considering social influences can still be seen in the results.
 Results show that, for this dataset, the non-social model and the social model indicate different variables as significant.
 While the non-social model indicates that an individual’s gender influences his trip count, the social model shows that it is actually the gender of his friends that has an influence on trip count.
 Similarly, the non-social model suggests that an individual’s income and non-Atlanta friends impact the number of air trips made annually.
 When social influences are considered, the model no longer shows those variables as being important.
 Instead, variables such as the individual’s race and his friends’ trip count and income show a strong influence on the number of air trips made by an individual.

 TABLE 2 Count Model Results